 Over the past 15 months (yes, that’s all it’s been), Digital DJ Tips has been visited by over half a million DJs!
-In that time you’ve left literally thousands and thousands of thoughtful comments, both on the blog and on our Twitter, Facebook and YouTube channels, and also in response to our Access All Areas club newsletters – all of which have helped us to understand exactly who you are and what you need from us.
+In that time you’ve left literally thousands and thousands of thoughtful comments, both on the blog and on our Twitter, Facebook and YouTube channels, and also in our members forum and areas (click here to join) – all of which have helped us to understand exactly who you are and what you need from us.

 At the end of the ten days, we’ll take all of the commandments, video material, resources and the best of your feedback, and package it together into a “digital DJing manifesto” – a landmark product that will provide a blueprint that digital DJs can follow in order to give themselves the best chance of succeeding.
 So please join in below in the comments – you may well appear in the finished guide.